-Exploration in the area started in the mid-1920s with the discovery of the Merensky Reef.
-During the late 1980s, drilling was undertaken on the UG2 and Merensky reefs.
-In the late 1990s, a feasibility study was completed for the exploitation of the UG2 Reef.
-During 2001, a 50:50 JV agreement was signed between Rustenburg Platinum Mines and ARM Mining Consortium Limited.
+Exploration in the area started in the mid-1920s with the discovery of the feasibility study was completed for the exploitation of the UG2 Reef.
+During 2001, a 50:50 joint venture agreement was signed between Rustenburg Platinum Mines and ARM Mining Consortium Limited.
 ARM's effective stake in Modikwa is 41.5%, through its 83% ownership of the ARM Mining Consortium.
-The other 8.5% is held by the Mampudima and Matimatjatji community companies through their 17% shareholding in the ARM Mining Consortium.
+The other 8.5% is held by the Mampudima and Matimatjatji community companies through their 17% shareholding in the ARM Mining